-This article shows, step by step, how to easily migrate Exchange public folders to an Office 365 shared mailbox using CodeTwo Migration software.
+This article shows, step by step, how to easily migrate Exchange public folders to an Office 365 (Microsoft 365) shared mailbox using CodeTwo Migration software.
 The article also contains a guide on how to create a shared mailbox in Office 365 and how to access it from a mobile device.

 Why migrate public folders to a shared mailbox?

-You might wonder why should you even bother.
+You might wonder why you should even bother.
 How is this migration better than a straightforward transition to the target server public folders?
 There are two reasons why you might prefer shared mailboxes over public folders:

 - You can easily access shared mailboxes via a mobile device

-- They can let you save money, as shared mailboxes do not require separate licenses in Office 365
+- They let you save money, as shared mailboxes do not require separate licenses in Office 365

 The tutorial consists of three parts: